-10 Nutrition Packed After School Snack Ideas For Kids AND Grownups
+10 Nutrition Packed Snack Ideas For Kids and Adults

 Hey parents- you know the drill: the kids come home from school hungry, or even ravenous, because lunch was a bust.
 Snacks are essential to keeping kids (and adults) from turning into a Hulk-like hangry version of themselves.
 Grabbing a midday snack has been proven to help with appetite control, increased energy, better concentration and allows us to squeeze in nutrients and vitamins we may not fit in at meal time.

 As parents in the trenches know, timing is everything when it comes to after school snacking.
 Be sure not to offer a large snack right before dinner unless you’d like a battle over “finishing that plate or so help me…”on your hands.
 A good rule of thumb is to offer the snack right after school but before homework time.
 This way young minds (and yours) have the capacity for homework, study and concentration while still leaving a sufficient amount of time to burn through a few calories and work up some hunger before meal time.